-There are no corporate matters or action that will trigger the exercise by the stockholders of their Right of Appraisal under Section 80 of the Revised Corporation Code.
+There are no corporate matters or action that will trigger the exercise by the stockholders of their Right of Appraisal under the Corporation Code.
 However, if at any time after the information statement has been sent out, an action which may give rise to the Right of Appraisal is proposed at the meeting, any stockholder who wishes to exercise such right and who voted against the proposed action must make a written demand within thirty (30) days after the meeting.